 .
 There are deadlines throughout the year for the Council meetings.
 The owner of the property and the relevant local government are notified of the Council's pending consideration and are given at least 30 days before the Council's meeting to comment on the proposed designation.
 In cases where there are more than 50 owners within a proposed historic district, owners will be given general notice by newspaper legal notice.
 At the Council meeting, the applicant and other interested parties can address the Council relative to the proposed designation, according to the Council By-Laws.

-Step 6: If the Council advises for designation of the property, the nomination will be forwarded to the State Historic Preservation Officer of the Illinois Historic Preservation Agency, who evaluates the place and can nominate it to the National Register.
+Step 6: If the Council advises for designation of the property, the nomination will be forwarded to the State Historic Preservation Officer, who evaluates the place and can nominate it to the National Register.

 Step 7: The Keeper of the National Register, Washington, D.C., who has the final authority to designate a place, will review the nominated place.
 All interested parties will have an opportunity to comment on the proposed designation.
 If the nomination is approved, the place is designated in the National Register of Historic Places.